creatorip1/sip-stack/README.md

 ### Setup SIP stack repository
 Use this [Cloudformation template](/cloudformation/SIP-stack-repo-publisher-step-1.yaml) to create SIP middleware app repo.

-Following are prerequisite for creating a stack.
+Following are prerequisites for creating a stack.
  1. Admin Cloud formation role
- 2. Select IAM resouce compatibility check box while running stack
+ 2. Select IAM resource compatibility check box while running stack

 There are three outputs of the stack.